2026 FIFA World Cup: Voting

-The voting took place on June 13, 2018, during the 68th FIFA Congress in Moscow, and it was opened to all 203 eligible members.
-The United bid won with 134 valid ballots, while the Morocco bid received 65 valid ballots.
-Iran voted for the option "None of the bids", while Cuba, Slovenia, and Spain abstained from voting.
-Ghana was suspended by FIFA due to a corruption scandal and was therefore ineligible to vote.
+Voting for the host was open to 203 FIFA member associations.
+The United bid won with 134 votes, while the Morocco bid received 65 votes.
+Iran voted for neither of the two bids, while Cuba, Slovenia, and Spain abstained from voting.
+Ghana had been suspended by FIFA for corruption and was therefore ineligible to vote.
+(Note: Attributed to multiple references:) Morocco was later selected as a co-host of the 2030 FIFA World Cup, alongside Portugal, Spain, Argentina, Paraguay, and Uruguay.